Skip to main content

 Which UK tariffs work best with a home battery?

 Any tariff with a meaningful gap between off-peak and peak rates.
-The most common in 2026 are Octopus Go (5-hour overnight window at around 8.5p, especially good for EV charging), Octopus Cosy (off-peak windows in the morning and afternoon at around 13p, designed around heat pump load), and Octopus Agile (half-hourly variable pricing, best with an automated battery scheduler).
-EDF, OVO and others run similar smart tariffs.
+In our 2026 Big 6 comparison, off-peak import runs from around 7p on overnight EV tariffs to about 13-16p on battery-focused plans such as Octopus Cosy and Flux.
+Peak import typically sits around 25-30p.
 Ofgem maintains a neutral overview of smart and time-of-use tariffs.
 The differential matters more than the supplier name.
 We size your battery against your chosen tariff so the daily cycle pays back.

 Will the battery keep my home running in a power cut?

 Only if it's specified for backup.
 By default, batteries disconnect when the grid drops, because of G98/G99 anti-islanding regulation.
 Three options change that.
 EPS (Emergency Power Supply) keeps a pre-wired essentials circuit live: lights, fridge, sockets, broadband.
-Available as an add-on on Fox ESS systems, built into Tesla Powerwall 3.
-Whole-home backup uses a Backup Gateway to switch the entire consumer unit to battery power, transparent to you.
-Adds around £1,500-£2,500 to a Powerwall 3 install.
-Flag backup at the quote stage so the right hardware and circuits get specified.
+Available as an add-on EPS box on Fox ESS systems.
+Whole-home backup uses the Tesla Backup Gateway 2 to switch the entire consumer unit to battery power, transparent to you.
+Any Powerwall 3 backup, essentials or whole-home, needs the Gateway, which adds hardware and circuit work to the install.
+Tell our team backup matters before your install date so the right hardware and circuits get specified.

 AC or DC coupling: which do I need for my existing solar?